aurelien-boch/starter-next-trpc/readme.md

 This will generate types for the translations.

-## Docker-compose
+## Docker compose

-The api and frontend workspaces have their own Dockerfiles and can be run using docker-compose.
-The `docker-compose.yml` file at the root of the project can be used to start the entire project.
+The api and frontend workspaces have their own Dockerfiles and can be run using docker compose.
+The `docker-compose.yml` file
+at the root of the project can be used to start the entire project.
 It starts the database, the tRPC backend and the Next.js frontend.

 ## Database